General COVID-19 Guidelines

 - These credits do not count toward the 12 optional pass/no pass credits you can take.

-- Note that July 16 is after spring term has ended.
+- Note that all the deadlines are after that term has ended.
 A good strategy would be to see how your final grades turn out and then decide if this is a good option for you.

 The University Counseling Center will offer videoconferencing health services for students in Oregon and California.
 Students can still access in-person drop-in and other mental health services in the University Health, Counseling, and Testing Center building.
 Students with questions about options for mental health support should call the Counseling Center at 541-346-3227.
 The same phone number also functions as an after-hours crisis and support line for all UO students regardless of location.
 Visit the University Counseling Center website for more information.